TrueBlocks/trueblocks-docs/content/docs/chifra/accounts.md

 weight: 1100
 toc: true
 ---
-## intro

 This group of commands is at the heart of TrueBlocks.
 They allow you to produce and analyze transactional histories for a given Ethereum address.

-You may also name addresses; grab the ABI file for a given address; add, delete, and remove monitors, and, most importantly, export transactional histories to various formats including re-directing the output to remote or local databases.
+You may also name addresses; grab the ABI file for a given address; add, delete, and remove monitors, and, most importantly, export transactional histories to various formats, This includes re-directing output to remote or local databases.
 ## chifra list

 `chifra list` takes one or more addresses, queries the index of appearances, and builds TrueBlocks monitors.
 A TrueBlocks monitor is a file that contains blockNumber.transactionId pairs (transaction identifiers) representing the history of the address.